VelocipedeRider/Mafic-DevOps/README.md

 terraform plan
 ```

 # Create variables.tf file in the module and begin replacing values in the modules/metrics/state-metrics.tf file and put them in the varibles.tf file.
 Then use locals to set the variables exposed in the module.
 This will put all of the set-able variables in once place so we do not need to modify long manifests.
 Then reference those locals in the module block to apply them.
-Once done run a terraform plan and you should expect no changes in output with the existing deployment if the variables have the same defaults or the same explicit values.
+Once done, run a terraform plan and you should expect no changes in output with the existing deployment if the variables have the same defaults or the same explicit values.

 ```
 terraform plan